Best Buddies Volunteer Program

 Best Buddies help inpatient with pediatric blood and marrow transplant patients and families while they are receiving treatment here at Duke.
 Best Buddies are matched with patients as they begin their inpatient treatment in the hospital.
 Best Buddies provide a consistent outlet for families throughout their long stay in Durham.

-For more information about the Duke PBMT Best Buddy Volunteer Program, contact Julie Berry.
+For more information about the Duke PTCT Best Buddy Volunteer Program, contact Julie Watson.